Is Bryce Canyon Wheelchair Accessible?

 We started our adventure by descending Wall Street in Bryce Canyon National Park.
 This section of the trail has many switchbacks and when you’re pushing Sam in the Extreme Motus X3 it’s difficult not to run when going downhill.
 The chair sort of pulls you along.

-Bob and Mark who were there to take pictures and video of Sam and I in the off-road wheelchair were left in the dust and Sam and I ran and laughed our way down the switchbacks.
+Bob and Mark who were there to take pictures and video of Sam and I in the all-terrain wheelchair were left in the dust and Sam and I ran and laughed our way down the switchbacks.
 It was such a fun trail.

 A Helping Hand

 At one spot the trail became too narrow.
 We had to back up and find an alternate route.
 What we found was a steep drop into a dry creek bed and back up some steep rocky terrain.
+As we surveyed the problem several other hikers offered to help get Sam and the wheelchair safely through.

 This happens often on our adventures.
 Curious strangers willing to help, and wanting to be a part of helping others enjoy the outdoors.
+Their offer to help and our willingness to accept

 Having Fun = Hard Work